mre-code/groovysql/README.md

 ### `-u|--user <arg>`

 Specify database username.
-Can also be specified through a config file as dbUser (see `--config` option).
+Default value can be set in config file as `dbUser`.

 ### `-v|--verbose <arg>`